makerdao/mips/MIP51/mip51.md

 The Minimum Positive Participation value may not be changed for Ratification Polls that are in progress under any circumstances.

 ---

-### MIP51c4: Calendar Exceptions

-Due to the multitude of cultural and religious holidays occurring in and around the month of December, there will be no Monthly Governance Cycle in the December of each year.

----